 The dragon represented here is a type of pagan Rome, which held power with Herod as king of the territory in which Jesus was born.
 He made an effort to destroy Christ while He was a babe.
 Read the second chapter of Matthew where a history of this is found, and how Herod issued the command to slay all the children under two years of age.
 He is represented here by the Dragon.
-That a beast in symbolic prophecy represents a king or kingdom see the lesson on the "Four Beasts" found on another page.
-See index.
+That a beast in symbolic prophecy represents a king or kingdom, review the lesson on "The Four Beasts" [In Lesson 12].

 Study it carefully,

 Think of it prayerfully,

 Deep in thy heart let its pure precepts dwell.

 Slight not its history,

 Ponder its mystery,

 None can e'er prize it too fondly or well.

 Accept the glad tidings,

 The warnings and chidings,

 Found in this volume of heavenly lore;

 With faith that's unfailing

 And love all-prevailing,

 Trust in its promise of life evermore.

-The Beast With Seven Heads

-and Ten Horns
+The Beast With Seven Heads and Ten Horns

-What did John see in vision?
+1. What did John see in vision?